TFEL/MathThis page is meant to describe the various tensor objects and

 In pratice, the

-static methods can be used to compute the rotation of any second and fourth order tensors (including the ones of thet2tost2
+fromRotationMatrixstatic methods can be used to compute the rotation of any second and fourth order tensors (including the ones of thet2tost2andst2tot2types).
+They are used internally in the implementation of thechange_basisfunctions provided for the fourth order tensors of typesst2tost2andt2tot2.

 The product of two symmetric tensors is a non symmetric tensor.
 However, the square of a symmetric tensor is a symmetric tensor.